mikmankciuk/village-builder/README.md

 # village_builder
-a simplle village building game in C# using forms
+a simple village building game in C# using forms